-Likewise I have always thought the US Army Poncho + Liner was an extremely versatile system, but seemed too heavy.
+Related… I have always thought the US Army Poncho + Liner was an extremely versatile system, but seemed too heavy.
 I recently realized there are new materials such as Polartec Alpha Direct which could be used to make poncho liner than is significantly lighter while providing a useful amount of insulation.
-I tested this system in the Bay Area when we had some storms and then walking the Camino Frances for a month and was pleased with the results.
+I tested this system at home and used it for walking the Camino Frances with good results.

 Why a Poncho?